Lębork: World War II and post-war period

 As Lębork, the town became again part of Poland in accordance with the post-war Potsdam Agreement.
 Germans remaining in the town were either immediately expelled in accordance with the Potsdam Agreement or were allowed to voluntarily leave in the 1950s.
-The remaining Polish inhabitants were joined by other Poles, incl. those displaced from Poland's eastern lands annexed after the war by the Soviet Union.
+The remaining Polish inhabitants were joined by other Poles, including those displaced from Poland's eastern lands annexed after the war by the Soviet Union.
 The town was administratively part of the Gdańsk Voivodeship in 1945–1975, and then the Słupsk Voivodeship in 1975–1998.

+Transport

+The S6 expressway bypasses Lębork to the south.
+Two exits of the S6 expressway serve Lębork (exits 45 and 44) and allow for quick access to Słupsk and Gdańsk.
+The bypass will open fully in a dual carriageway form in 2026.

+Lębork is a minor railway junction where the Gdańsk-Szczecin railway line meets the line to the coastal town of Łeba.

 Geography

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb".
 (Marine West Coast Climate/Oceanic climate).